Juadebfm/React_For_Beginners/installation_setup.md

   - index.html - the only HTML file we have in the entire application

   - favicon.ico - an icon file
-  - manifest.json - is used to make the application a progressive web app
+  - manifest.json - It provides information to the browser and the operating system about how the app should behave when installed on a device or accessed as a web app.
   - other images - open graph images(open graph images are images which are visible when a link share on social media)
   - robots.txt - information, if the website allows web scraping